ashshiva/MessageManager/README.md

 ```sh
 make run
 ```
-Now that the application is running, you can access it in the browser using: http://localhost:8080/swagger-ui.html If you have overridden the default port, please update the port number accordingly.
+Now that the application is running, you can access it in the browser at: http://localhost:8080/swagger-ui.html If you have overridden the default port, please update the port number accordingly.

 - To build the MessageManager application in to a Docker container image with a specific `version` using Docker buildkit (this is a multi-stage Docker build where the first stage builds the jar and second stage just runs the jar in a alpine jre base image to reduce the attack surface)